Clogged Shower Drain? DIY Solutions & When to Call a Plumber

 Plunging works as an effective first-line defense against shower drain clogs, especially when standing water is present.
 The key is creating a tight seal and using proper technique.
 Remove your drain cover or stopper completely, then seal off the overflow hole with a wet cloth stuffed in a plastic bag to prevent air escape.

-Use a flange plunger for best results—its extended rubber cup creates better suction than standard cup plungers.
+Use a flange plunger for best results.
+Its extended rubber cup creates better suction than standard cup plungers.
 Position it firmly over the drain opening and fill the shower floor with enough water to cover the plunger cup.
-Push down once to release trapped air, then perform 15-20 quick, short strokes in rapid succession.
+Push down once to release trapped air, then perform 15 to 20 quick, short strokes in rapid succession.
 The pulling motion actually dislodges clogs more effectively than pushing.

 Using a Drain Snake

 For clogs beyond your trap, a manual hand auger (drain snake) provides direct mechanical access to the blockage.
-These inexpensive tools are available at any hardware store and work better than chemical solutions for hair clogs.
-Professional drain cleaning services use motorized versions of these tools.
+These inexpensive tools cost $20 to $40 at any hardware store and work better than chemical solutions for hair clogs.
+Professional drain cleaning services use motorized versions of these tools that can reach 50 to 100 feet into your pipes.

 Start by removing your drain cover.
-Feed 6-8 inches of the snake cable into the drain until you feel resistance.
+Feed 6 to 8 inches of the snake cable into the drain until you feel resistance.
 Tighten the set screw, then rotate the drum handle clockwise while applying light forward pressure.
 This spinning action either breaks apart the clog or hooks onto hair masses so you can pull them out.
 Continue advancing in 6-inch increments until water starts flowing freely.

 Baking Soda and Vinegar Method